 Add the results of each of these calculations together.
 This is your approximate solar gain measured in British Thermal Units (BTU).

-In simple terms this means that an average sized south facing Victorian shape conservatory without an insulated conservatory ceiling could have a direct sunlight temperature gain in excess of 30 degrees Centigrade.
+In simple terms, this means that an averagely sized south facing Victorian shape conservatory without an insulated conservatory ceiling could have a direct sunlight temperature gain in excess of 30 degrees Centigrade.
 Add this to the already quite warm ambient temperature and you can easily understand that this is not going to be a comfortable living space.
-In fact even your conservatory furniture could be at risk of damage.
+In fact, even your conservatory furniture could be at risk of damage.

 So what is the solution?

-Let us to install one of our unique insulated conservatory ceilings
+Let us install one of our unique insulated conservatory ceilings

 AND WHAT WILL IT LOOK LIKE WHEN IT IS FINISHED?